SWEGroup39/GatorChatApp/README.md

     - Below are additional features that we would implement if time permits:

-      - Have the messaging app be geared towards the computer science community or UF students in general.
+      - Have the messaging app be geared towards the computer science community or UF students in general. - Kevin

         - If we went down the CS community track, the features we would add would be:

-          - Prioritize the app to be able to share information such as code in a visually appealing way (make it look like an idea).
+          - Prioritize the app to be able to share information such as code in a visually appealing way (make it look like an idea). - Kevin
-          - Syntax highlighting for code snippets that are shared within the messaging app.
+          - Syntax highlighting for code snippets that are shared within the messaging app. - Kevin
-          - A built-in code editor for writing/sharing code within the app.
+          - A built-in code editor for writing/sharing code within the app. - Kevin
-          - An ability to create and share diagrams and flowcharts.
+          - An ability to create and share diagrams and flowcharts. - Kevin
-          - An ability to organize group chats with specific users
+          - An ability to organize group chats with specific users. - John

       - Other general additional features include:

-        - Ability to send voice notes.
+        - Ability to send voice notes. - Rafael
-        - Ability to reply to a message with emojis.
+        - Ability to reply to a message with emojis. - Kevin
         - Message Disappearing - Ria
         - Chatbots - Ria
         - Dark/Light Mode - Ria